Posted in

 I couldn’t hear it running at all during the night.
 This made a big difference compared to other purifiers I’ve used that had annoying hums or fan sounds.
 I kept it running all night without any disruption to my sleep.

-The quiet operation makes it perfect for bedrooms or kids’ rooms.
+The quiet operation makes it perfect for bedrooms and large rooms.
 My child didn’t even notice the purifier was on, which says a lot about how well the brand designed this feature for nighttime use.

 Using Essential Oils with AMEIFU: A Game Changer for Bedroom Air?